natelindev/tsdav/docs/docs/caldav/calendarMultiGet.md

 calendarMultiGet is used to retrieve specific calendar object resources from within a collection.

 If the Request-URI is a calendar object resource.
-This method is similar to the [calendarQuery](./calendarQuery.md), except that it takes a list of calendar object urls, instead of a filter, to determine which calendar object resources to return.
+This method is similar to the [calendarQuery](./calendarQuery.md), except that it takes a list of calendar object urls, instead of a filter, to determine which calendar objects to return.

 ```ts
 // fetch 2 specific objects from one calendar